 Rate of absorption definition

-/What is the Rate of Absorption?
+What is the Rate of Absorption in Accounting?

-The rate of absorption is the predetermined rate at which overhead costs are charged to cost objects (such as products, services, or customers).
+The rate of absorption in accounting is the predetermined rate at which overhead costs are charged to cost objects (such as products, services, or customers).
 The rate of absorption drives the amount of overhead costs that are capitalized into the balance sheet of a business.
 This rate is based on the historical relationship between the amount of cost usually accumulated in a typical overhead cost pool and the basis of allocation.
 The resulting rate of absorption is then used to allocate overhead to cost objects in the current period.
 The rate of absorption may be changed in each successive reporting period to reflect changes in the overhead cost pool and the basis of allocation.

 The Absorption Rate in Real Estate